ArcaneEngineer/ECS-tutorials/part3.md

 `componentsByIndex` is central to how we will generalise our ECS now and in the future, so pay close attention to its structure (which we'll describe shortly) and its usage in the sections below.

-### Interlude for Javascript afficionados
+### A brief interlude for Javascript afficionados

 I apologise for using the member name `prototype` here.
-You will know that this can cause confusion with the various under-the-hood uses of `[[Prototype]]`, `__proto__` etc. by Javascript.
+This could potentially cause confusion with the various under-the-hood uses of `[[Prototype]]`, `__proto__` etc. by Javascript's type system.

 _However_, since this word accurately describes what we're doing, and is what was used in part 2, as well as the fact that diffing `part [n-1].js` with `part [n].js` is the best way to follow these tutorials, I have decided to keep the name as it is.
-You could use the term `blueprint` if you prefer, although I see this as more of a `class` than of an `object` prototype.
+You could use the term `blueprint` if you prefer, although I see a `blueprint` as more of a `class` than of an `object` prototype.

 Thanks for understanding.

-### Generalising the initialise loop
+### Generalising the initialisation loop (only)

 The initialisation section from [part 2](https://github.com/ArcaneEngineer/ECS-tutorials/blob/main/part2.md) was quite tank-specific (as opposed to bullet-specific), now it generalises to: